shvedoff98/C-tutotrial/README.md

 # cplusplus_basics by shvedoff98
 Basics of C++ programming language

-Hello and welcome to this repository , it's a repository containing basic C++ programs , if you want to contribute to this repository please create a issue stating what you will want to add and after being accpeted , please fork the repository and create your files and then create a Pull Request .
+Hello and welcome!
+This repository contains basic C++ programs, so if you want to contribute to or leave feedback just create an issue!
+Please fork the repository with pleasure!
+The Pull Request is neccessery :)

-Thank you for contributing or showing interest or love for open source , hope this helps makes C++ much easier for you to understand .
-Have a good day
+Thank you for contributing or showing interest or love for open source.
+I hope that it makes C++ much easier for you to understand!
+So enjoy writing clean code!